A land of monotone plenty: Introduction

-By $\cF$ we denote a set of Borel-measurable functions on $E$.
-We consider the probability measures $\P$ on $E$ for which $\int f \; d\P = 0 $ for all $f\in \cF$.\footnote{ By asserting that $\int f\, d\P= 0$ we implicitly understand that this integral exists. } We denote the set of these measures by $\cM_{\cF}$.
-Our main concern is then the following generalized moment problem: minimizing the total cost choosing from $\cM_{\cF}$, i.e.
+We fix a set $\cF$ of Borel-measurable functions on $E$ and write $\cM_{\cF}$ for the set of probability measures $\P$ on $E$ for which $\int f \; d\P = 0 $ for all $f\in \cF$.\footnote{ By asserting that $\int f\, d\P= 0$ we implicitly understand that this integral exists.
+Throughout this article we use the convention $+\infty-\infty=+\infty$. } The generalized moment problem is then to minimize the total cost choosing from $\cM_{\cF}$, i.e.

-We give a list of some specific problems that can be posed this way.
-Given a product of spaces $\prod_{i\in I}X_i$ we will write $p_{X_i}$ or in short $p_i$ for the projection onto $X_i$.